abdurrahmanharitsghiffary/dulnext/README.md

 ## Installation Guide

-This guide explains how to set up your Dulnext site using **frappe-bench**.
+This guide explains how to set up your VRTNext site using **frappe-bench**.
 For more detailed instructions, please refer to the [Frappe Documentation](https://docs.frappe.io/framework/user/en/introduction).

 ### Prerequisites